Prime Minister of Spain: Succession

 According to article 101 of the Spanish Constitution, the prime minister and its government only ceases in the cases of resignation, a failed motion of confidence, a motion of no confidence against the prime minister or the death of the prime minister.
 In the first three options, there is no succession, because the prime minister remains as caretaker prime minister until a new prime minister is elected by the Congress of Deputies.

 If the Prime Minister dies, the 1997 Government Act provides that the Prime Minister be succeeded by the Deputy Prime Minister and, if there is more than one, by the Deputy Prime Ministers, depending on their order.
 If there is no deputy prime minister, the Government Act establishes that the prime minister will be replaced by the ministers, according to the order of precedence of the Departments.
 This means that the first in the line of succession after the deputy prime ministers would be the Minister of Foreign Affairs, followed by the Minister of Justice, the Minister of Defense and the Minister of Finance.
-These four ministers are the first and great offices created in 1714 by King Philip V.
+These four ministers are the first and great offices created in the 1700s by King Philip V.

 Order of Charles III

 Juan Bravo Murillo, prime minister from 1851 to 1852, with the sash and grand cross of the Order of Charles III (1877, by Manuel García Hispaleto).

 The Order of Charles III, officially the Royal and Distinguished Spanish Order of Charles III, was established in 1771 by King Charles III and is today the country's highest civil honor.
 The current regulation of the order, established in October 2002, states that the prime minister is the Grand Chancellor of the Order (second to the Grand Master, the Monarch).

 Upon taking office, the new prime minister shall be invested with the degree of Knight or Dame Grand Cross of the Order and with this rank he will act as Grand Chancellor of the same.
 It is responsibility of the Grand Chancellor to submit to the approval of the Council of Ministers royal decrees granting the degrees of Collar and Grand Cross, and all titles of the different degrees of the Royal Order must bear his signature and the monarch's.

-The last persons to join the order were Teresa Ribera and José Luis Escrivá; both received the Grand Cross for their services as government ministers.
+The last person to join the order was Frank-Walter Steinmeier, president of Germany, who received the Collar during his State Visit to Spain in November 2025.